BitBelle/JS-Practice/functions/closures/README.md

  result()
  ```

-This is now what happens, a new variable b is created, then in the next line we have variable a which we are also accessing.
+This is now what happens;

+ A new variable b is created, then in the next line we have variable *a* which we are also accessing.
 So here is where closure comes in.
 Since we are trying to access a variable thats not in our current scope.
-What closure does once our outer function was being executed closure preserved that chain scope so now what it does is simply remembering that there was a variable *a* that was created and initialized with 20.
+ What closure does is, when our outer function was being executed closure preserved that chain scope so now what it does is simply remembering that there was a variable *a* that was created and initialized with 20.
 So now the addition exection gets done and the result is logged to the console.